-- 3. Travel is allowed on Saturday and Sunday for moves fourteen feet (14') wide and less, and no movement is allowed on Saturday and Sunday in tourist areas (see subsection (9)(D)). - 4.
-Unless otherwise stated on the permit, dates and times of travel will be determined by the Missouri State Highway Patrol if the load requires their escort services; - (G) Escort Requirements.
+- 2. No movement from 6:30 a.m. to 9:00 a.m. and 3:30 p.m. to 6:00 p.m. on all other routes on the state highway system. - 3.
+Travel is allowed on Saturday and Sunday for moves sixteen feet (16') wide and less except in tourist areas (see subsection (9)(D)) or when prohibited by holiday restrictions in subsection (1)(I). - Unless otherwise stated on the permit, dates and times of travel will be determined by the Missouri State Highway Patrol if the load requires their escort services;

+(G) Escort Requirements.
 If Missouri State Highway Patrol escorts are required for a continuous portion of the move, but not the entire move, they are only required for that portion.
 If the patrol escort is required for an intermittent portion of the move, they will be required to escort the entire move.
-In addition to escort requirements as outlined in subsection (9)(G), the following requirements apply to super heavy and large load movements: - 1.
-One (1) front and one (1) rear civilian escort is required for all superloads in excess of three hundred fifty thousand (350,000) lbs.; - 2.
-One (1) front civilian escort is required for all superloads on two-(2-) lane highways, except- - 3.
-If a load is required to cross bridge structures at crawl speed in the Kansas City and St. Louis areas, then one (1) front and two (2) rear civilian escorts are required for that portion of the move; - 4.
-One (1) front and one (1) rear civilian escort is required on all sections of dual lane highways traversed if load exceeds sixteen feet (16') wide.
-In addition to the civilian escorts required above- - 5.
-Missouri State Highway Patrol escorts are required when load exceeds: - A. Sixteen feet (16') wide on any two- (2-) lane highway; - B. Eighteen feet (18') wide on interstate or dual lane highway; - C. One hundred fifty feet (150') overall length on any highway; - D. Seventeen feet (17') high on any highway; or - E. Any time deemed necessary due to complexity of route or load.
-The Missouri State Highway Patrol may conduct a Level I inspection prior to performing escort services.
-Motor Carrier Services may, at their discretion, waive Missouri State Highway Patrol escort requirement or allow the substitution of local or military law enforcement in the place of Missouri State Highway Patrol escorts; - (H) All future permitting authority for a carrier may be revoked if the Missouri State Highway Patrol, local or military law enforcement agencies acting as escorts, are not reimbursed for superload escorting services; - (I) Generally the maximum weight allowed on any single axle shall be twenty-two thousand four hundred (22,400) pounds for all moves classified under this section.
+In addition to escort requirements as outlined in subsection (9)(G), the following requirements apply to super heavy and large load movements.
+No more than three civilian escorts are required for any combination of paragraphs 1. through 4. below:

+- One (1) front and one (1) rear civilian escort is required for all superloads in excess of three hundred fifty thousand (350,000) pounds; - One (1) front civilian escort is required for all superloads on two-(2-) lane highways except for superloads that do not exceed two hundred twenty thousand (220,000) pounds and are not subject to any other applicable escort requirements; - 3.
+If a load is required to cross bridge structures at crawl speed in the Kansas City and St. Louis areas, then one (1) front and two (2) rear civilian escorts are required for that portion of the move; - One (1) front and one (1) rear civilian escort is required on divided and multi-lane undivided highways if load exceeds sixteen feet (16') wide; and - In addition to the civilian escorts requirements as specified in subsections (9)(G) and (15)(G), Missouri State Highway Patrol escorts are required when load exceeds- - A. Sixteen feet (16') wide on any two- (2-) lane highway; - B. Eighteen feet (18') wide on divided or multi-lane undivided highway; - C. One hundred fifty feet (150') overall length on any highway; - D. Seventeen feet (17') high on any highway; or - E. Any time deemed necessary due to complexity of route or load.
+The Missouri State Highway Patrol may conduct a Level l inspection prior to performing escort services.
+Motor Carrier Services may, at their discretion, waive Missouri State Highway

+Patrol escort requirement or allow the substitution of local or military law enforcement in the place of Missouri State Highway Patrol escorts;

+(H) All future permitting authority for a carrier may be revoked if the Missouri State Highway Patrol, local or military law enforcement agencies acting as escorts, are not reimbursed for superload escorting services;

+(I) Generally the maximum weight allowed on any single axle shall be twenty-two thousand four hundred (22,400) pounds for all moves classified under this section.
 All axles on the hauling unit must be load carrying with a maximum degree of equalization.
 The Missouri Department of Transportation shall determine whether or not the hauling unit, number of axles, and axle arrangements are acceptable.
 In all cases the maximum axle loads, gross weight, and overall dimensions allowed will be determined by the Missouri Department of Transportation according to section 304.200 of the Missouri Revised Statutes and/or the load carrying capacity of the roadway and structures on the proposed route;